egk696/EDAC_SDRAM_Controller/README.md

 # EDAC SDRAM Controller

-This repository hosts the code developed that implementes the proposed TMR mitigation technique along with the presented SDRAM Controller in [1]
+This repository hosts the code developed that implementes the proposed SEU mitigation technique presented in:
+_E.Kyriakakis, K. Ngo and J.Öberg, "Mitigating Single-Event Upsets in COTS SDRAM using an EDAC SDRAM Controller", In proceeedings of NORCAS-2017, Linköping, Sweden._

 ## Structure